Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Subheadings break up your content, making it more readable.

-Incorporating long-tail keywords in H2 or H3 tags can emphasise their importance both for readers and search engine crawlers.
+Incorporating long-tail keywords in H2 or H3 tags can emphasise why long and medium tail keywords are important and their importance both for readers and search engine crawlers.

 Use Image Alt Text

-If your content contains images, ensure you use relevant long-tail keywords in the image alt text.
+If your content contains images, ensure you use relevant keywords or long-tail keywords in the image alt text.

 It not only helps on-page SEO but also improves accessibility for users relying on screen readers.